Meta-CTO/strapi-kmm/README.md

 ##### Platform Compatibility

-Integrate the `BackgroundDownloader` into your KMM project for efficient background content downloading and management.
+Integrate the `BackgroundDownloader` into your KMM project for efficient background content downloading and management, it

 ## Contributing